A powerful earthquake in Morocco has killed hundreds, government says

 Moroccans posted videos showing buildings reduced to rubble and dust, and parts of the famous red walls that surround the old city in Marrakech, a UNESCO World Heritage site, damaged.
 Tourists and others posted videos of people screaming and evacuating restaurants in the city as throbbing club music played.

-Reports on damage and any casualties often take time to filter in after many earthquakes, particularly those that hit in the middle of the night.

-Rather than return to concrete buildings, men, women and children stayed out in the streets worried about aftershocks and other reverberations that could cause their homes to sway.
+Abderrahim Ait Daoud, head of the town of Talat N'Yaaqoub, said authorities are working to clear roads in Al Haouz Province to allow passage for ambulances and aid to populations affected, but said large distances between mountain villages mean it will take time to learn the extent of the damage.

+Local media reported that roads leading to the mountain region around the epicenter were jammed with vehicles and blocked with collapsed rocks, slowing rescue efforts.

 The U.S. Geological Survey said the quake had a preliminary magnitude of 6.8 when it hit at 11:11 p.m.
 (2211 GMT), with shaking that lasted several seconds.
-Morocco's National Seismic Monitoring and Alert Network measured it at 7 on the Richter scale.
 The U.S. agency reported a magnitude-4.9 aftershock hit 19 minutes later.

-Variations in early measurements are common, although either reading would be Morocco's strongest in years.
-Though earthquakes are relatively rare in North Africa, a magnitude 5.8 tremor struck near Agadir and caused thousands of deaths in 1960.

-The epicenter of Friday's tremor was high in the Atlas Mountains roughly 70 kilometers (43.5 miles) south of Marrakech.
-It was also near Toubkal, the highest peak in North Africa and Oukaimeden, a popular Moroccan ski resort.
+The epicenter of Friday's tremor was near the town of Ighil in Al Haouz Province, roughly 70 kilometers (43.5 miles) south of Marrakech.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.